zogzog/cubicweb/doc/book/en/development/webstdlib/baseviews.rst

 Entity views
 ````````````
 *incontext, outofcontext*
-    Those are used to display a link to an entity, depending if the entity is
+    Those are used to display a link to an entity, depending on the
-    considered as displayed in or out of context (of another entity).
-By default
+    entity having to be displayed in or out of context
-    it respectively returns the result of `textincontext` and `textoutofcontext`
+    (of another entity).
+By default it respectively returns the
+    result of `textincontext` and `textoutofcontext` wrapped in a link
-    wrapped in a link leading to the primary view of the entity.
+    leading to the primary view of the entity.

 *oneline*
     This view is used when we can't tell if the entity should be considered as